Free Daily & Weekly Downloads

 - Can analyze and interpret dramatic texts

 - Can collaborate and communicate effectively in a theatrical setting

 This lesson will be delivered through a combination of teacher-led discussions, multimedia presentations, group activities, and individual reflections.

 - Textbooks or online resources on drama and theater

-- Printed copies of dramatic texts or access to online scripts
+- Printed copies of dramatic texts (e.g., short scenes or monologues)

 Introduction (10 minutes)

 1. Begin the lesson by asking students what they know about drama and theater.
 Write their responses on the board.

 2. Explain that drama is a form of literature that is meant to be performed.
 It involves the use of dialogue, actions, and emotions to tell a story.

 3. Share a brief history of theater, highlighting its origins in ancient Greece and its evolution over time.